 From Choice Overload To Cutting Down Your Choices

 Your first step should always be to do what you can to reduce your options.
+This is an essential point when you are trying to overcome overthinking issue.
 For example, if you look at our overwhelming amount of marmalade, you can reduce your choice by considering only strawberry and raspberry jams made without artificial sweeteners.

 When it comes to the housing example, you can start by removing the least favorite from the list.
 If you move there with other people, let them do the same.
 Suddenly the decisions seem a bit more manageable.